RyanSR71/waveform_uncertainty/docs/source/Likelihood_Equation.rst

       \mu^{\prime}=(A+dA)e^{i(\phi+d\phi)}
   \end{equation}

-What are dA and :math:`d\phi` in terms of our waveform differences, :math:`\Delta{A}` and :math:`\Delta\Phi`?
-Let us look at the definitions of amplitude and phase difference (See `Equations and Notation <https://waveformuncertainty.readthedocs.io/en/latest/WFU_Equations.html>`_ for details):
+What are :math:`dA` and :math:`d\phi` in terms of our waveform differences, :math:`\Delta{A}` and :math:`\Delta\Phi`?
+Let us look at the definitions of amplitude and phase difference (see `Equations and Notation <https://waveformuncertainty.readthedocs.io/en/latest/WFU_Equations.html>`_ for details):

 .. note::

   We always use residual phase difference, so it will not be explicitly stated.
-If we use raw phase uncertainty, it will be make clear.
+If we use raw phase difference, it will be make clear.

 .. math::